 Tribeca Film Festival

 Despite the film having been completed and its theatrical trailer attached to several widely-released horror films in 2007, the film never received an official theatrical, DVD, or Blu-ray release.
 No official explanation was given as to why it was pulled from a theatrical/home-media release at the time.
 Its first official release didn't occur until seven years later in July 2014, when it became available as a "Video on Demand" title through DirecTV.
+It wasn't until 2017 that Scream Factory (thanks to their sub-licensing deal with MGM) that the film was finally released on DVD and Blu-ray October 10th 2017.
 See more »

 Was this review helpful to you?